 The Lean Strategy purports to be “a groundbreaking and revolutionary book that will transform how lean is understood, practiced, and used within organizations.”
 While the book breaks some new ground, it is certainly not revolutionary.
 Instead, it presents the authors’ experiences, common to many other authors, and synthesizes previously published works to tell stories that have been told many times over in the TPS and Lean literature.
 The focus of the book is improving corporate performance primarily through improved operations.

 On many occasions, The Lean Strategy comes across as an over-the-top appeal to CEOs based on a very small sample of businesses that had noteworthy success with Lean (actually, more TPS-like success than Lean success, as the two remain quite different [1, 2, 3]).
 The book contains a lot of good information that will help CEOs better understand Lean management and the new learning routines that they and other employees must engage in.
 The book strengthens many weaknesses in earlier formulations of Lean and aligns Lean more closely with Toyota’s unique management system.
 However, Taiichi Ohno said that TPS was a management system (TPS, p. xv).
 He never thought of Toyota’s management system (TMS) – an offshoot of TPS – as the corporate-level strategy, nor does current Toyota management.
 What changed to make Lean, modeled after TPS, a corporate strategy?
 Is Lean a strategy merely because four authors with good credentials say it is?
+Or, have the authors made the common mistake of confusing strategy with execution?

 The Lean Strategy is not convincing as a corporate strategy book.
 The book is clearly mistitled.
 A more accurate title would be The Kaizen Strategy because its contribution is to add to the already heavy weight of evidence, accumulated over three decades, that Lean (TMS) is a company-wide management system whose basis is learning through various structured problem-solving routines – especially kaizen.
 The book will likely appeal to the handful of CEOs who already more-or-less think that way.
 Where the impact is positive, the book will have served its purpose.